 Advanced manufacturing is the largest employer in Guelph.
-Guelph’s manufacturing sector consists of approximately 360 businesses, employing approximately 14,755 people (25% of Guelph’s labourforce).
+Guelph’s manufacturing sector consists of approximately 360 businesses, employing approximately 14,755 people (25% of Guelph’s labour force).
 Its diverse sector members range from high precision manufacturing and auto parts assembly to plastic injection moulding machines manufacturing and automation devices.
-This enables advanced manufacturing to be a strong drvier of the local economy.
+This enables advanced manufacturing to be a strong driver of the local economy.

 But, what is Advanced Manufacturing?